JanBartos6/discord-message-scraper/README.md

-Firstly, insert your user token to user_token.txt.
-Then, you can go to public_servers.ipynb and execute it (except the last block which is unfinished).
-In public_servers.ipynb, you'll find code for bypassing CloudFlare and then extracting discord invites from Disboard.com based on topic from topics.txt
-Servers are by default sorted by member-count and you can estimate the number of invites from number of scrolls (scraping all servers bigger than X members feature commming in the next update).
+Firstly, insert your user token into user_token.txt.
+Then, you can go to public_servers.ipynb and execute it (except the last block, which is unfinished).
+In public_servers.ipynb, you'll find code for bypassing CloudFlare and then extracting Discord invites from Disboard.com based on topic from topics.txt.
+Servers are by default sorted by member count, and you can estimate the number of invites from the number of scrolls (scraping all servers bigger than X members feature coming in the next update).

-The next step is to get though the redirect from disboard invites to discord invites (also featuring the Clouflare bypass).
+The next step is to get through the redirect from disboard invites to discord invites (also featuring the Clouflare bypass).

-Accepting invites and server verification currently in developement.
+Accepting invites and server verification are currently in development.

 Experimental message scraping